JacobNThabang/react-spa-assessment/README.md

 ## Available Scripts

+In the project directory, there is another nested dierectoty fro the Backend Server Make sure that the express server is running by following these steps:

+### cd server
+### npm install
+### node server.js
+### cd ..

-In the project directory, you can run:
+And then In the project directory, you can run:

 ### `npm start`